California and AB32

 Carbon Share's initial focus has been on California's Global Warming Solutions Act of 2006, also called AB32.

 Background: California's Air Resources Board (ARB) passed a Cap & Trade rule on Dec 16, 2010 and adopted the resulting regulations on October 20, 2011.The first auction took place on November 14, 2012.
 Although the adopted regulations give away many permits to polluters, there is a $10/ton reserve price (price floor), and the language allows for some dividends to households.
+Allowances are divided into three categories: industry, utilities, and transportation.

 The California Public Utilities Commission released a proposed decision in their proceeding on the allocation of allowances in the electric utility sector.
 The proposed decision would return 100% of proceeds from the electricity sector to ratepayers, and a portion of that is a non-volumetric (equal per households) "climate dividend" rebate.
 The transportation sector will phase into the system in 2015, and will likely require action by the State Legislature to include dividends.